Impact evaluation

 WFP is the is the world’s largest humanitarian organization.
 With support from USAID, this workstream aims to generate rigorous evidence to inform how humanitarian and emergency interventions can be most impactful, by filling knowledge gaps in priority areas including how to improve the targeting, transfers, and timing of interventions that save and change lives.

-School-based Programmes window
+School-based programmes window

 School-based programmes are one of the most extensive social safety nets worldwide.
 There is a growing need for more evidence to inform the trade-offs in school-based programmes’ designs and implementations and understand how they can play an important role as a social safety net protecting boys and girls during shocks.
 The School-based Programmes Impact Evaluation Window presents an opportunity to assist WFP country offices and partners in generating evidence to help make informed policy decisions.
+This video and brief present some of the main emerging findings from five experimental impact evaluations in The Gambia, Jordan, Burundi, Guatemala and Malawi.